dogsbodytech/pi-display/README.md

 We use this for [our office Warboard](https://www.dogsbody.com/blog/the-warboard/) which is not only locked down to certain IP addresses but also uses the latest SSL protocols and ciphers.

-This install also downloads and compiles the latest [cec-client](https://github.com/Pulse-Eight/libcec) that allows you to turn the TV on and off each day via cron.
+This install also installs cec-client that allows you to turn the TV on and off each day via cron.

 Over the years we have tried many browsers but is currently FireFox (See [#History](#History))